Alphabetical Plant Listing

 Most popular Lilac choices for the landscape

 • Common Lilac or French Lilac (Syringa vulgaris) has been cherished for more than 500 years for its intoxicating fragrance.
 Blooming in late spring, it is the showiest of the lilac species.
-Native to southeastern Europe, it is widely grown in temperate areas of the world and counts over 2000 cultivars with single or double flowers in deep purple, lavender, blue, red, pink, white, and pale creamy yellow.
-Easy to grow, and tough as nails, it is a mainstay of the spring landscape in northern and colder climates and is hardy in zone 3-7.
+Native to southeastern Europe, it is widely grown in temperate areas of the world and counts over 0 cultivars with single or double flowers in deep purple, lavender, blue, red, pink, white, and pale creamy yellow.
+Easy to grow and tough as nails, it is a mainstay of the spring landscape in northern and colder climates and is hardy in zones 3-7.
 Common lilac reaches a height of approximately 20 feet (6 meters).

-• Manchurian lilac (Syringa pubescens subsp. patula 'Miss Kim') is a charming, compact Lilac boasting sweetly fragrant, lavender to ice blue flowers in late spring.
-It also provides good fall color with its dark green foliage turning attractive burgundy shades.
+• Manchurian lilac (Syringa pubescens subsp. patula ‘Miss Kim’) is a charming, compact Lilac boasting sweetly fragrant, lavender to ice blue flowers in late spring.
+It also provides good fall color with its dark green foliage, turning attractive burgundy shades.
 A slow grower, reaching 6-8 feet in height (180-240 cm), this Lilac is hardy in zone 3-8.

 • Early Flowering Lilac (Syringa x hyacinthiflora) rewards us with an abundance of exquisitely scented flowers in mid-spring, about 7-10 days earlier than the Common Lilacs.
 But this is not its only charm.
 The foliage often colors up to shades of red, purple, and gold in fall, extending their season of interest.
 This Lilac bush is highly resistant to powdery mildew, unlike many other lilac varieties, and grows up to 12 feet. tall (360 cm).
 It is hardy in zones 2-9, depending on the Lilac cultivar.